gambitproject/gambit/doc/biblio.rst

    D. and Rust, J. (eds), *Handbook of Computational Economics*, Elsevier, pp. 87-142.

 ..
+[Nau2004] Nau, Robert, Gomez Canovas, Sabrina, and Hansen, Pierre (2004).
+   On the geometry of Nash equilibria and correlated equilibria.
+   International Journal of Game Theory 32(4): 443-453

+..
 [PNS04] Porter, R., Nudelman, E. and Shoham, Y. 2004, 'Simple search methods for finding a Nash equilibrium', *Games and Economic Behavior*, pp. 664-669.